JasonInouye/library-of-life/README.md

 - While you're in your new `.env` file, replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.

-- In the .env you need to add an AWS API Key (not included in this document)
+- In the .env you need to add two AWS API ENDPOINT (not included in this document)
-    -
+    - The first endpoint is for the video uploads S3 bucket.
+Files must be in mp4 format
+    - The second endpoint is for the picture uploads S3.
+Files must be in jpg format
+    - Each endpoint has a Lambda function on AWS where you can configure your upload parameters
 - In the .env you need to add a TinyURL API Key (not included in this document)
     - The key needs to be called TINY_URL_KEY in the .env
     - Sign up and get a free key at: https://tinyurl.com/